 Dr. Ashley S. Hammond

-Department of Anthropology
+Division of Anthropology

-I am particularly interested in reconstructing the evolution of locomotion in fossil apes and humans.
-Mosaic fossil anatomy and the fragmentary nature of the fossil record make locomotor reconstructions challenging.
-My work attempts to deal with these issues in locomotor reconstruction by applying innovative modeling techniques.
-I also implement digital imaging, morphometrics, live animal data collection, dissection work, and comparative methods.
+I am a paleoanthropologist and morphologist working on questions related to the evolution of apes and humans.
+I am particularly interested in reconstructing the evolution of locomotion in apes and humans, but mosaic fossil anatomy and the fragmentary nature of the fossil record make locomotor reconstructions challenging.
+My work attempts to deal with these issues in locomotor reconstruction by implementing innovative modeling techniques, digital imaging, morphometrics, live animal data collection, dissection work, and comparative methods.